 Place the cubes of cake in a single layer on the bottom of a trifle dish.

 Spread about ½ cup of lemon curd over the cake and top with blueberries.

 Construct one more layer of the blueberry lemon trifle before using coconut whipped cream to top the dessert.

 Decorate and garnish the trifle with lemon rind or lemon slices.
 Enjoy!

 blueberry lemon Trifle tips:

 - The cake can be made the day before assembling the trifle.
 Simply cover with plastic wrap and store in the refrigerator.

 - The lemon curd can be made up to two days in advance.

-- It’s best to make the whipped coconut cream the day the dessert is assembled, but will hold up once on the trifle
+- It's best to make the whipped coconut cream or meringue (whichever you decide to use) the day the dessert is assembled, but will hold up once on the trifle

 - To make individual servings, use ramekins or decorative glasses.